Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 5 Fun Ways to Use a Ride-On Sex Machine

-A ride-on sex machine like the Rider Desire Sex Saddle I reviewed last week, as well as pricier variations such as the Sybian and Cowgirl, is the ultimate wishlist sex toy for a lot of people.
+A ride-on sex machine like the Rider Desire Sex Saddle I reviewed last week, as well as pricier alternatives such as the Sybian and Cowgirl, is the ultimate wishlist sex toy for a lot of people.
 They’re certainly unique, offering a kind of stimulation and intensity it can be hard to replicate in other ways.
 Having been lucky enough to try a couple of different ones and now to own one… let’s talk about them!

 What is a Ride-On Sex Machine?